aroraupasana/aroraupasana/README.md

 - 🌱 **Currently Learning:** **React Native**.
 - 👯 **Open to Collaborate:** With other **developers**.
 - 💬 **Ask Me About:** **Dart, TypeScript, React, React Native, Flutter, and Git**.
-- 🎯 **Fun Fact:** I love building web and mobile apps and learning new technologies!
+- 🎯 **Fun Fact:** I love building mobile apps and experimenting with new technologies!
 - 📬 **How to Reach Me:** [Let's get in touch!][linkedin]

 ---